RConsortium/submissions-pilot4-webR/README.md

 - site: compiled webr version

 # Compiling
 Use the `app` folder version for compilation.
-This version should run normally as a traditional shiny application.
+This version should run normally as a traditional shiny application with minimal changes.
+1. include the www folder in the root of the project
+2. Switch the data loading process in `app.R` (see line ~60 in the app.R file)

 1. install needed dependencies to compile and serve
 ```